michaelkeates/nixos-config/README.md

 </a>

 </p>
-This is a group of personal configuration files using Nix that runs on MacOS as well as NixOs.
+This is a group of personal configuration files using Nix that runs on MacOS as well as NixOS.
 This is 100% Flake driven with no configuration.nix as well as channels.
-This is my first time delving into everything that is Nix and while so far has been tested on a MacOS VM, this will soon become my daily driver. 🤓
+This is my first time delving into everything that is Nix and while so far has been tested on a MacOS VM and a NixOS VM running on unRaid, this will soon become my daily driver. 🤓
 Please note this is a work in progress so there are bugs as I am learning to improve and set up for my personal needs.
 <br></br>
 <h1 align="left">Installing</h1>